 We understand that surgery can be a frightening process.
 That's why we explain all of the potential risks, complications, and costs before your surgery, allowing you to make the informed decision that is best for you.
 At Sierra Foot and Ankle, we pride ourselves on being a valued wellness partner for our patients.
 We educate them on all of their options and help them decide on changes that will improve their health, but we never bully or intimidate patients into doing things that aren’t right for them.
 You are in charge of your health care, and we advocate for you.

 While surgeries vary depending on the locations and complexity of the condition, most procedures are conducted on an outpatient basis.
 We are able to offer same-day appointments for surgical candidates, and will make every attempt to see you as soon as possible.
-Call our Carson City or Gardnerville office today at 888-608-8406 for more information, or fill out our quick appointment request form and we will contact you.
+Call our Carson City office today at 888-608-8406 for more information, or fill out our quick appointment request form and we will contact you.

 Photo credit: Stock Photo via freedigitalphotos.net